envris/digital-trade-handbook/strategy/agile/sprints.md

 ## Teams agree on a sprint pattern

 Most of our delivery teams work in sprints of 2 weeks (Tuesday to Wednesday).
-The department pay day is usually half way through 2-week sprints.

 Different cadences have pros and cons:
 - Long sprints can give the team more focused time, but may end with an invalid sprint goal.